-Intangible assets i.e. toll collection rights are amortised over the tenure of the respective toll collection contract.
+Intangible assets i.e. toll collection rights are amortised over the tenure of the respective toll collection contract

-Borrowing costs are interest and other costs related to borrowing that the Company incurs in connection with the borrowing of funds and is measured with reference to the effective interest rate applicable to the respective borrowing.
+Borrowing costs are interest and other costs related to borrowing that the Company incurs. in connection with the borrowing of funds and is measured with reference to the effective interest rate applicable to the respective borrowing.
 Borrowing costs include interest costs measured at Effective Interest Rate (EIR) and exchange differences arising from foreign currency borrowings to the extent they are regarded as an adjustment to the interest cost.
 Ancillary borrowing costs are amortised over the tenure of the loan.

 Borrowing costs that are attributable to acquisition or construction of qualifying assets are capitalized as a part of cost of such assets till the time the asset is ready for its intended use.
 A qualifying assets is the one that necessarily takes substantial period of time to get ready for intended use.
 Other borrowing costs are recorded as an expense in the year in which they are incurred.
-Ancillary borrowing costs are amortised over the tenure of iv) Investment in associates, joint venture and subsidiaries
+Ancillary borrowing costs are amortised over the tenure of the loan.

-(Currency ₹ in lakhs) Notes to Financial Statements
+(Currency : ₹ in lakhs)